Eschatologue/CM_wiki/docs/class/cleric/trickery.md

 ### Level 3: Invoke Duplicity

-You can use your Channel Divinity to create an illusory duplicate of yourself.
+You can use your :class-phb24-cleric: **Channel Divinity** to create an illusory duplicate of yourself.

-As a Bonus Action, you can expend one use of your Channel Divinity to teleport up to 30 feet to an unoccupied space you can see, and you create a perfect visual illusion of yourself in the space you left.
+As a Bonus Action, you can expend one use of your :class-phb24-cleric: **Channel Divinity** to teleport up to 30 feet to an unoccupied space you can see, and you create a perfect visual illusion of yourself in the space you left.
 The illusion lasts for 1 minute, but it ends early if you have the Incapacitated condition or dismiss it as a Bonus Action.

 While the illusion persists, you gain the following benefits: